Mirthiya/multi-source-data-scraper/README.md

 ## Output

-The pipeline generates the following file:
+The output is stored in:

 ```
 output/scraped_data.json
 ```

-This JSON file contains processed data from:
+It contains processed data from all sources (blogs, YouTube, PubMed).

-* Blog articles
-* YouTube videos
-* PubMed research articles

-Each entry contains metadata, topic tags, trust score, and chunked content.

-**Note:**
+Note:
-The `scraped_data.json` file included in this repository is a **sample output generated by running the pipeline in Google Colab**.
-The file was downloaded from the Colab environment and uploaded to the repository to demonstrate the working output of the project.
+The output file in this repo is a **sample generated using Google Colab**, downloaded and uploaded here.

 ---

-## Environment
+## Environment Used

-This project was developed and executed using:

 * Python
 * Google Colab